resinstack/netbox-dnsmasq/README.md

 dnsmasq not to provide services to hosts that do not have a pre-existing reservation, which can be useful if your network does not use DHCP except for machine installation.

+## Using with Shoelaces

+Shoelaces is a powerful ipxe mapping tool that can mux different boot images to different machines by hand or by address.
+Each build of the containers from this repo comes in a non-shoelaces flavor and a shoelaces flavor.
+Using shoelaces will provide a web interface on port 8081 that allows you to manually select ipxe scripts.
+Shoelaces expects to find your template scripts in `/var/lib/shoelaces/ipxe` and can serve static assets for you from `/var/lib/shoelaces/static`.

+Shoelaces is also capable of directly mapping a machine to its boot scripts based on tags in netbox.
+To use this behavior configure the value of `SHOELACES_TAG_PREFIX` to the prefix used by the tags you have set in Netbox.
+For example, if you wanted machines that posess the tags `pxe-zerotouch-deb11` to boot with the ipxe script `deb11.ipxe`, you would configure the tag to be `pxe-zerotouch-`.
+Only the first tag found will be mapped, so its a good idea to carefully plan the tag structure in use for these tags to be unique.